LogicalAtomist/principia/index.md

 Welcome to the *Principia* Rewrite project website!
+To receive updates about project milestones, you can subscribe to our email list here: https://lists.wku.edu/mailman/listinfo/principia.rewrite.

 # Table of contents